metallb/metallb/website/content/installation/clouds.md

 ## Why doesn't MetalLB work on (most) cloud platforms?

-MetalLB implements load-balancers using standard routing protocols.
+MetalLB implements load balancers using standard routing protocols.
 However, in general, cloud platforms don't implement those routing protocols in a way that MetalLB can leverage.